LutzGrosshennig/amiga-xeno-dungeon-crawler/README.md

 # Does it work on real hardware?

 Yes, we used to link two Amiga 500 using a cross over cable back then.
-I am only unsure if I had to lower the baud rate from 19200 to 9600.
+I am only unsure if I had to lower the baud rate from 19200 to 9600 (could be that a stock A500 with only 512kb chip ram can only handle 9600)...

 # Whats next?

-Bear in mind that this code is 30 years old, I did not know better back then, I do now :-) and si I startet a new project called 'Xenomorph 2409'
+Bear in mind that this code is 30 years old, I did not know better back then, I do now :-) and so I startet a new project called 'Xenomorph 2409'

 You can watch a work in progress version of "Xenomorph 2409" on YouTube: